 Use natural fibre wipes

 Just like diapers, some wipes contain ingredients that can provoke a rash.
-Minimize this risk by using wipes that are hypoallergenic and antibacterial, free of irritating chemicals and fragrances, and contain aloe, like Eco Pea's bamboo wipes.
+Minimize this risk by using wipes that are hypoallergenic, free of irritating chemicals and fragrances, and contain aloe, like Eco Pea's bamboo wipes.

 Let baby go without a diaper